 Fitchburg MA – There are many of us that (quite literally) ‘steer clear’ of quick lube locations when we’re in need of automotive service.
 From oil changes to transmission service, winterizing and everything in-between, there are endless horror stories regarding subpar service, unskilled labor, and potentially harmful mistakes having been made.

-So with skilled and uncompromising owners preferring to handle their own preventative maintenance and repairs, and many informed consumers utilizing their dealership or a certified garage to facilitate such tasks, it would appear that quick lube locations have a very specific clientele: a clientele which consists primarily of uninformed, undiscerning owners or those who prioritize ease and convenience a cost.
+So with skilled and uncompromising owners preferring to handle their own preventative maintenance and repairs, and many informed consumers utilizing their dealership or a certified garage to facilitate such tasks, it would appear that quick lube locations have a very specific clientele: a clientele which consists primarily of uninformed, undiscerning owners or those who prioritize ease and convenience over cost.

 But we’re not here to criticize the automotive convenience industry as a whole.
 Inevitably, there are exceptions, franchises and locations that value quality in both their hiring and operational practices.
 In fact, it’s one such location that has found its way into countless headlines, after one of its newest employees became the recipient of a controversial award.

 Doug Melanson, 22, joined the team at a north-central Massachusetts Spiffy-Lube location in early 2019.
 On paper, the ASE Certified mechanic, who also boasts four-years of service as a USMC mechanic and extensive personal experience under the hood, was a welcome addition to the team.
 But Melanson was quick to become a stand-out employee (be it for better or for worse).